Florida's Native and Naturalized Orchids

 Many years ago, as a young teen, I came across a common violet in the woods, wondering in ignorance if it was an orchid.
 A quick look through a wildflower book left me disappointed, but a few pages over were illustrations of a few terrestrial orchids (some native to Florida and some not).
 Within a year of that time, my family had purchased Florida Wild Flowers and Roadside Plants by C. Ritchie Bell and Bryan J. Taylor, and we started to find a few species of orchids nearby-Spiranthes praecox and Cleistes bifaria were our first two native orchids ever seen.
 To this day, I have a particular soft spot for Cleistes bifaria.
 Two or three years later, I ran across Carl Luer's book The Native Orchids of Florida in a bookstore, which my parents purchased for me as a birthday present.

 Some of the first native orchids I saw were literally within a fifteen minute walk from our home.
-Eventually, we found eight species growing in this area (Cleistes bifaria, Corallorhiza wisteriana, Listera australis, Spiranthes praecox, Spiranthes sylvatica, Spiranthes tuberosa, Spiranthes vernalis, and Tipularia discolor) During the course of this pursuit, I have found three species of native or naturalized orchids for the first time in Leon County, FL (where Tallahassee is located).
-These were Platanthera ciliaris, Platanthera flava, and Zeuxine strateumatica.
+Eventually, we found eight species growing in this area (Cleistes bifaria, Corallorhiza wisteriana, Listera australis, Spiranthes praecox, Spiranthes sylvatica, Spiranthes tuberosa, Spiranthes vernalis, and Tipularia discolor) During the course of this pursuit, I have found four species of native or naturalized orchids for the first time in Leon County, FL (where Tallahassee is located).
+These were Calopogon multiflorus, Platanthera ciliaris, Platanthera flava, and Zeuxine strateumatica.
 Dr. Loran Anderson (now retired from Florida State University) obtained herbarium specimens of these from my findings.

-I use a Canon Digital Rebel XTi camera with Canon and Sigma telephoto and macro lenses and a Canon 580 EX II flash (sometimes with a Canon off-camera hot shoe cable).
+I use a Canon Digital Rebel T3i camera with Canon and Sigma telephoto and macro lenses and a Canon 580 EX II flash (sometimes with a Canon off-camera hot shoe cable).
 I use a Garmin GPSMAP 60CSx GPS unit for finding my way to and from orchids in the deep woods and for geocaching.

 No Text or Images from this web site may be used, in whole or in part, without the express permission of the author.